 3. Boost Good Tone

-After the frequency clean-up, it’s time to boost the good frequencies.
-You need to enhance the juice of the piano.
+After the frequency clean-up, it’s time to boost the good frequencies to enhance the juice of the piano.
 Just find where it sounds the best and boost it but don’t overdo it.
 About 2-3dB should be enough.

 The easiest way to boost piano frequencies is to create a narrow EQ band and swipe it across the frequency range.
 Once you find the good-sounding spot, make the band wider and boost it to about 3dB.
 If it’s too loud, lower the decibels.